radiantearth/stac-site/app/tutorials/r/2-using-rstac-and-cql2-to-query-stac-api/2-using-rstac-and-cql2-to-query-stac-api.en.md

 ---
-title: Download data from a STAC API using R, rstac, and GDAL
+title: Using rstac and CQL2 to query STAC APIs
 description: How to download data using R
 ---